NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/README.md

    tags: ['AI', 'Bioinformatics']
    ---
    ```
-3. Write your project content in Markdown
+3. Fill in the project sections following the template structure
 4. The project will automatically appear on the projects page

-See `src/content/projects/your-project-here.md` for a complete template.
+The template includes all recommended sections for a complete project proposal.

 ## 🌐 Deployment